hackclub/hackclub/workshops/hcload/README.md

 }
 ```

-Here's what fileBase is:
 - fileBase is the last part of the path to the file, e.g. For "/home/runner/myFile.png", the fileBase is "myFile.png"

 In your terminal, you should see a ngrok URL, visiting this URL should display the LICENSE contents.